genomicsclass/book/pages/exploratory_data_analysis_1.md

 ```

 ![plot of chunk unnamed-chunk-11](figure/exploratory_data_analysis_1-unnamed-chunk-11-2.png)
 A practical summary is to compute 3 percentiles: 25-th, 50-th (the median) and the 75-th.
-A boxplots shows these 3 values along with a range calculated as median $\pm$ 1.5 75-th percentiles - 25th-percentile.
+A boxplots shows these 3 values along with a range calculated as median $$\pm$$ 1.5 75-th percentiles - 25th-percentile.
 Values outside this range are shown as points and sometimes refereed to as _outliers_.

 ```r